 The filling

-There are two parts: one is a stovetop pudding sort-of-mixture that has to be chilled until cold before whipping it with cream and making the most luscious mousse.
+There are two parts: one is a stovetop pudding-like mixture that has to be chilled until cold before being whipped with cream to make the most luscious mousse.

 Refrigeration time aside, it comes together quickly and is easy to make.